-The reality is that excesses, such as we are seeing in the market now, can indeed go much further than logic would dictate.
-However, these excesses, as stated above, are never worked off simply by trading sideways.
+The reality is that excesses, such as what we are seeing in the market now, can go much further than logic dictates.
+However, as stated above, these excesses are never worked off simply by trading sideways.
 Corrections are always just as brutal as the advances were exhilarating.
-As the chart below shows when the markets broke out of their directional trends – the corrections came soon thereafter.
+The chart below shows when the markets broke out of their directional trends – the corrections came soon after that.

-The average individual investor is most bullish at market tops and most bearish at market bottoms.
-This is due to investor’s emotional biases of “greed” when markets are rising and “fear” when markets are falling.
-Logic would dictate that the best time to invest is after a massive sell-off; unfortunately, this is exactly the opposite of what investors do.
+The average individual investor is bullish at market tops and bearish at market bottoms.
+Such is due to investors’ emotional biases of “greed” when markets are rising and “fear” when markets fall.
+Logic would dictate that the best time to invest is after a massive sell-off; unfortunately, this is the opposite of what investors do.

-As stated in Rule $5 it is emotions that cloud your decisions and affect your long-term plan.
+As stated in Rule #5, emotions cloud your decisions and affect your long-term plan.

 “Gains make us exuberant; they enhance well-being and promote optimism,” says Santa Clara University finance professor Meir Statman.
 His studies of investor behavior show that “Losses bring sadness, disgust, fear, regret.
 Fear increases the sense of risk and some react by shunning stocks.”

-The index of bullish sentiment shows that “greed” is once again beginning to reach levels where markets have generally reached intermediate-term peaks.
+The bullish sentiment index shows that “greed” is again beginning to reach levels where markets have generally reached intermediate-term peaks.

 In the words of Warren Buffett: